NCLEX retake strategy: how to pass on your second attempt

 Why most retake attempts fail (and how to avoid it)

-The single biggest mistake repeat testers make is doing the same preparation they did before, only more of it.
-If your first attempt didn’t produce a passing result, your study method has a gap — either a content gap, a test-taking strategy gap, or a problem with the Next Generation NCLEX (NGN) item types introduced in April 2023.
+That is the single biggest mistake repeat testers make: doing the same preparation as before, only more of it.
+If your first attempt didn’t produce a passing result, your study method has a gap – either a content gap, a test-taking strategy gap, or a problem with the Next Generation NCLEX (NGN) item types introduced in April 2023.

 More practice questions from the same bank you used before will expose you to the same material in the same way.
 The CPR you received after your first attempt is a map of exactly what needs to change.
 Read it before you spend another dollar on prep materials.